 1 teaspoon salt

 Heat the oil in a preserving pan.
 Add the garlic and cumin seeds, and stir them over medium heat until they release their aroma.
 Immediately add the remaining ingredients.
 Boil the mixture gently, uncovered, over low heat, stirring occasionally, until the liquid is absorbed and the quince pieces are tender, 1 1/4 to 1 1/2 hours.

 When the chutney has cooled, store it in a covered container in the refrigerator.
 It’s even better after a week or two.

 *Available in Indian markets, mustard oil is always labeled in the United States as “for external use only.”
 The USDA requires this labeling because the oil contains erucic acid, which is said to cause “nutritional deficiencies as well as cardiac lesions” in lab rats (mustard seeds and prepared mustard also contain this natural chemical, of course).
 Mustard oil has a very strong flavor.
 If you’re not sure you like it, use only 1 tablespoon.
 If you’re sure you don’t like it, or if none is available, substitute another oil.

 This recipe is actually a variant of one I developed for apple chutney, and that chutney turned out equally delicious.
-So if your guest bedroom is filled with apples rather than quinces, this is a good way to use them.
+So, if your guest bedroom is filled with apples rather than quinces, this is a fine way to use them.